 Beginners, follow the instructions of the Try it sections,

 it is an easy way to learn the usage of the software.

 2. Click on the Name: field with the mouse.
 Enter a name from the keyboard.

-3. Click on the New button under the left hand side list.
-A new scene appears in the left hand side list with the given name.
+3. Click on the New button under the Scenes: list.
+A new scene appears on the list with the given name.